grigoryvp/vscode-language-xi/README.md

 ## Lists

 Like in Markdown, lists in Xi are denoted with `#`, `*` or `-` characters.
-The syntax highlighting is behaviour is same as with paragraphs that start with `.` character.
+The syntax highlighting behaviour is the same as with paragraphs (that start with the `.` character).

 <!--- 380px 120px -->
 ![text highlight](https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/list.png)